 - Click the “Sections” button at the top of the screen

 - Click “Upload Documents” next to the relevant section.
 You can click and drag documents into the box or click “Add Files” and select the files you want to add.

 You will see a list of “unnamed event” bundles (subfolders) in your case.
 In advance of each hearing, the trial coordinator will assign a name to the next available unnamed bundle.
 For example, if you are preparing for a motion hearing, the trial coordinator will change the title of the next available unnamed bundle to “motion”.
 Upload all your motion documents into that bundle.
 If the next event in your case is a pre-trial conference, upload all documents you will be relying on at the pre-trial conference into the bundle titled “pre-trial”.
-Uploading in this manner will make it clear to the judge or master which documents should be reviewed prior to the hearing.
+Uploading in this manner will make it clear to the judge or associate judge which documents should be reviewed prior to the hearing.

 When uploading documents with fillable fields, such as the Trial Management Plan under Rule 76 or draft orders, please upload the Word version of the document to allow the fields to remain functional in CaseLines.
 To make edits to a document containing fillable fields, download the document from CaseLines, edit it, and then upload it in place of the old document.